Skip to main content

 const { WebSocket } = require("ws");

-//Use use `/eap` instead of `/graphql` if you are using chains on EAP endpoint
+// Use `/eap` instead of `/graphql` if you're using the EAP endpoint

 const bitqueryConnection = new WebSocket(